Seet is a lover of video games and enjoys writing game guides in their free time.

 The fancy version of a light roasted coffee.
 Veranda and Willow blend comes to mind.
 Can I have a blonde bombshell, please?

 The fancy version for black roasted coffee.
-The strongest and earthy tasting coffee such as Italian and Komodo Dragon comes to mind.
+The strongest and most earthy-tasting coffee, such as Italian and Komodo Dragon, comes to mind.

 If you like the non-fat milk and sugar-free syrups, this is the option to go.
 A skinny mocha or skinny vanilla latte will not taste as good, but it is definitely the healthier alternative.

 This is a mix of white chocolate and dark chocolate mix in a mocha drink.
-It could be a regular hot mocha, ice mocha or a mocha frappuccino.
+It could be a regular hot mocha, an iced mocha, or a mocha frappuccino.

 This is a fancy term for ordering a Chai tea latte with an added espresso shot.
 It gives the drink a strong caffeine kick.